UPPER CHARLES TRAIL:

 Upper Charles Trail; Milford Section:

-Starting from the Route 85 parking lot in Milford [Northern End]; The paved Upper Charles Trail heads South from the parking lot.
-You'll find a Map Board here.
+Starting from the Route 85 parking lot in Milford [Northern End]; Map Board here.

-Traveling through the woods, there appears to be a second rail bed or old road on your left paralleling this trail?
+The paved Upper Charles Trail heads South, through the woods and there appears to be a second rail bed or old road on your left, paralleling this trail?
 When you come to a wide grassy area on the right with four boulders at the edges, just past a black access gate, this is where an old rail siding began.
 It runs past the two large boulders on the left and parallels the trail.
 At 0.5 miles you'll see a row of granite piers that used to support the elevated RR siding, which was built in 1897 and used to provide access to a nearby quarry.
-Just before Route 85 spot an old cement Whistle marker used by the RR to denote a crossing coming up.
+Just before Route 85 spot an old cement RR Whistle Post. + See; RR Whistle Post Below.
 After a mile an automatic cross-light takes you over Route 85 where you'll cross a small bridge over the Upper Charles River, travel past Wildcat Pond and return alongside Route 85 at 1.5 miles.
 Use Caution when crossing in front of the I-495 on-ramp, as well as, the off-ramp after you travel underneath the highway.
 The trail then heads down away from Route 85 and comes to an intersection.

-After a hairpin turn the trail heads up a slight incline.
+Continuing West, after a hairpin turn, the trail heads up a slight incline.
 Just before a large stone abutment on the right and a granite bench on the left will be a dirt road at 2 miles.
 From the trail, take 32 paces (2 steps = 1 pace) down the road, just past a moss covered boulder poking into the road and next to a dead tree and stump off the right side of the road.
 Look to the left side of road and spot a stone wall between the gap of large trees.
 Go to the tallest section in stone wall (there should be a marble or quartz type rock on the very top).
 Go to the backside of the wall and remove only one flat rock that is leaning against the wall.
-Behind this rock is the Upper Charles Trail Letterbox
+Behind this rock is the Upper Charles Trail Letterbox.
+The trail winds through open woods, which are full of rocks and boulders and past granite and stone benches.
+A 2.6 miles you pass by a Spur Trail that leads to apartments off of Shadowbrook Lane.
+The trail then travels South, alongside Louisa Lake before coming to Louisa Lake Park.
+Check out the black "bike" gate leading to the parking lot.
+A Map Board, picnic tables and dam with spillway are located here.
+An automatic cross-light takes you over Dilla St at 3.1 miles.
+Check out the bike sculpture on your right as you travel through an industrial corridor along your right and Milford Pond along your left.
+At 3.4 miles you pass by another spur trail on your left.

-Continue past Cedar Swamp Pond to your left, followed by Fino Field before coming to an intersection at 3.8 miles.
+Continue past Cedar Swamp Pond to your left, followed by Fino Field before coming to an *Intersection at 3.8 miles.
 Turn left to continue along the Upper Charles Trail.
 No signs.

-Turn left and follow the trail past Fino Pool on your left and you'll come to another intersection.
+From this *Intersection head left, East and follow the trail past Fino Pool on your left and you'll come to another intersection.

 Note; Straight takes you over a spillway for Cedar Swamp Pond and the Upper Charles River and out to Meade St.

-Note; If you go to the east side of the parking lot, you'll see where the Upper Charles River is diverted underground through town.
+Note; If you go to the East Side of the parking lot, you'll see where the Upper Charles River is diverted underground through town.

 There are two cross-lights over Main St. Use either one and continue straight down Beach St (side walk available).
-Take a quick left on Mt Pleasant St where you'll pick up the paved trail again on your left at 4.3 miles.
-The trail now travels Northeast along a residential corridor crossing Hayward St and coming to Veterans Memorial Dr after 4.9 miles.
+Take a quick left on Mt Pleasant St, where you'll pick up the paved trail again on your left at 4.3 miles.
+The trail now travels Northeast, along a residential corridor crossing Hayward St and coming to Veterans Memorial Dr after 4.9 miles.
 The trail follows this road out to Route 109.

 Note; Just before Route 109 on your left is the Veterans Memorial Drive parking lot.